Characteristic Mode Analysis (CMA)

 a rectangular plate.

 Characteristic Mode Analysis (CMA) is the numerical calculation of a weighted set of orthogonal current-modes that are supported on a conducting surface.
 The sets of characteristic near fields and far fields associated with these characteristic currents can provide insight into the radiating properties of structures, allowing for a systematic approach to antenna design and placement.

 Characteristic modes are obtained by solving a particular weighted eigenvalue equation that is derived from the Method of Moments (MoM) impedance matrix.
 FEKO has a built-in solver that calculates these modes, with no need for post-processing by the user.
 The eigenvalues, modal significance, characteristic angles, currents, near fields and far fields can be visualised in POSTFEKO.

 One of the challenges in CMA is being able to track the modes over a discrete frequency range.
-The modes may change with frequency, causing the mode index to switch if no tracking is implemented.
-This makes it difficult to interpret graphs like the eigenvalues vs. frequency or the characteristic angle vs. frequency.
-Mode tracking is based on ordering the modes correctly at each frequency, relative to their rankings at the reference frequency (typically the first frequency point).
-The new algorithm makes working with CMA even more intuitive as shown in the images below.
+The modes may change with frequency, causing the mode index to switch if no tracking is used.
+This makes it difficult to interpret graphs like the eigenvalues or characteristic angles versus frequency.

 Characteristic angle plot with no tracking.
 Characteristic angle plot with tracking.

 The first six characteristic modes of a rectangular metallic plate are calculated.
 Cartesian graphs of the modal significance and eigenvalues plotted against frequency and the near field and far field patterns associated with the first few modes are shown.

 In the second example characteristic mode analysis is performed on a motor vehicle.
 The near and far fields associated with the first four characteristic modes are displayed.